stvceyvd/Cyclistic/README.md

 ### About Cyclistic
 Based in Chicago, Cyclistic is a bike-share program that features more than 5,800 bicycles and 600 docking stations.
 Cyclistic sets itself apart by offering reclining bikes, hand tricycles, and cargo bikes, making bike-share more inclusive to people with disabilities and riders who can’t use a standard two-wheeled bike.
 The majority of riders opt for traditional bikes; about 8% of riders use the assistive options.
 Cyclistic users are more likely to ride for leisure, but about 30% use them to commute to work each day.

+Until now, Cyclistic’s marketing strategy relied on building general awareness and appealing to broad consumer segments.
+One approach that helped make these things possible was the flexibility of its pricing plans: single-ride passes, full-day passes, and annual memberships.
+Customers who purchase single-ride or full-day passes are referred to as casual riders.
+Customers who purchase annual memberships are Cyclistic members.

+Cyclistic’s finance analysts have concluded that annual members are much more profitable than casual riders.
+Although the pricing flexibility helps Cyclistic attract more customers, Moreno believes that maximizing the number of annual members will be key to future growth.
+Rather than creating a marketing campaign that targets all-new customers, Moreno believes there is a very good chance to convert casual riders into members.
+She notes that casual riders are already aware of the Cyclistic program and have chosen Cyclistic for their mobility needs.

 ### Scenario
-The director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
-Therefore, the team needs to understand how casual riders and annual members use Cyclistic bikes differently.
-From these insights, we will re-design a new marketing strategy to convert casual riders into annual members.
+The director of marketing, Lily Moreno, believes the company’s future success depends on maximizing the number of annual memberships.
+Therefore, the team needss to understand how casual riders and annual members use Cyclistic bikes differently.
+From these insights, we will design a new marketing strategy to convert casual riders into annual members.

 ### Business Task
-Analyze Cyclistic historical bike trip data to identify trends and better understand the differences between **casual riders** and **annual riders**, and apply these insights in new design marketing strategies.
+Analyze Cyclistic historical bike trip data to identify trends and better understand the differences between **casual riders** and **annual riders**, and apply these insights into new design marketing strategies.

 **Primary Stakeholders**